Skip to content

 Must live in and own the property as an owner-occupied residence

-The home must need repairs to improve safety or accessibility
+The home needs repairs to improve safety or accessibility

 Veteran-Specific Grant Requirements